Public & State Universities

 Competitive Atmosphere

 Large public universities tend to foster and encourage competition.
-When students consistently try to best their peers the institution only grows stronger.
-Research reaches new levels, students graduate with top grades and credentials, all of which help build a school’s selectivity level.
+When students consistently try to best their peers, both the institution and the student body grow stronger.
+Research reaches new levels and students graduate with top grades and credential.
+All of which help to build a university's reputation, which in turn helps attract a new wave of young students.

 Disadvantages to a Public University